Jkintree2/open-collective-intelligence/README.md

 Perhap the highest priority for humanity now is to build a conversational open source and decentralized global computer platform for collective human and digital intelligence.
 This github project is for a demonstration of concept.
 ### Components
 Components could include a public facing web server, a language model adapted to act as an interface to databases in the middle, and a vector and graph database such as Neo4j in the back end.
+The Neo4j LLM Knowledge Graph Builder could serve as a starting point for a demonstration of concept.
 ### Features
 * The platform would have methods to authenticate the identities of users, and to allow users to share parts of conversations anonymously.
 * The language model would extract entities and relationships from selected parts of public conversations to merge into a shared vector and graph representation.